Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 The file naming and image format used by mod_tile is described at [Slippy map tilenames](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).
 Similar format is also used by Google Maps and many other map providers.

-[TMS](http://wiki.openstreetmap.org/wiki/TMS) and [WMS](http://wiki.openstreetmap.org/wiki/WMS) are other protocols for serving maps as tiles.
-[TileCache](http://tilecache.org/) is one Python-based open source server performing rendering backend and tile caching with WMS-C and TMS compliance.
+[TMS](http://wiki.openstreetmap.org/wiki/TMS) and [WMS](http://wiki.openstreetmap.org/wiki/WMS) are other protocols for serving maps as tiles, managed by different rendering backends.

 ## Deploying your own Slippy Map